collab-community/journey-book/journeys/vikasganiga05.md

 # [Vikas Ganiga](https://github.com/vikasganiga05)'s Coding Journey

 Hi, I am a self-taught Full Stack Developer, Open Source, and Tech Enthusiast from India.
 I am primarily focused on JavaScript, but my learning style allows me to adapt to new languages and ideologies with ease.
-I've been building stuff on the web since 2019, I've made countless side projects.
+I've been building stuff on the web since 2019.
+I've made countless side projects.
 I like creating simple and effective UI that optimizes the user experience.

-I also love doing open source development and contributions, It gives me a wonderful feeling of achievement and joy which I cannot explain in words.
-My experience ranges from small personal projects to full production applications capable of scaling and growing through well planned modularity and extensibility.
+I also love doing open source development and contributions.
+It gives me a wonderful feeling of achievement and joy which I cannot explain in words.
+My experience ranges from small personal projects to full production applications capable of scaling and growing through well-planned modularity and extensibility.

 #### Here are a few things you should know about me: